Why It Works

 You can use any of our octopus cooking methods here: sous vide; boiled; pressure-cooker.
 See our guide to cooking octopus for more info.
 Note that we recommend cooling the octopus in its cooking liquid prior to cooking it further.

 To dry the cooked octopus, pat it gently with paper towels (be careful not to tear the skin as much as possible).
 If any of the cooking liquid has gelled onto the octopus, remove it with towels as best you can.
-Alternatively, if you have the time in advance, you can set the cooked, cooled, and drained octopus on a parchment-lined rimmed baking sheet and let it air-dry, uncovered, in the refrigerator for at least 3 hours and up to overnight.
+Alternatively, if you have the time in advance, you can set the cooked, cooled, and drained octopus on a parchment-lined rimmed baking sheet and let it air-dry, uncovered, in the refrigerator for at least three hours and up to overnight.

 Make-Ahead and Storage